Mariners vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Mariners Betting Records & Stats

-- The Mariners have won 40 of the 72 games they were listed as the moneyline favorite this season (55.6%).
+- The Mariners have come away with 16 wins in the 35 contests they have been listed as the underdogs in this season.

+- Seattle has entered 10 games this season as the underdog by +115 or more and is 3-7 in those contests.

+- The Mariners have an implied victory probability of 46.5% according to the moneyline set by sportsbooks for this matchup.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!